Battle of Austerlitz: French plans and dispositions

-Napoleon was hoping that the Allied forces would attack, and to encourage them, he deliberately weakened his right flank.
-On 28 November Napoleon met with his marshals at Imperial Headquarters, who informed him of their qualms about the forthcoming battle.
+Napoleon hoped that the Allied forces would attack, and to encourage them, he deliberately weakened his right flank.
+On 28 November, Napoleon met with his marshals at Imperial Headquarters, who informed him of their qualms about the forthcoming battle.
 He shrugged off their suggestion of retreat.

-Napoleon's plan envisaged that the Allies would throw many troops to envelop his right flank in order to cut the French communication line from Vienna.
-As a result, the Allies' centre and left flank would be exposed and become vulnerable.
-To encourage them to do so, Napoleon abandoned the strategic position on the Pratzen Heights, faking the weakness of his forces and his own caution.
+Napoleon's plan envisaged that the Allies would throw many troops to envelop his right flank to cut the French communication line from Vienna.
+As a result, the Allies' center and left flank would be exposed and become vulnerable.
+To encourage them to do so, Napoleon abandoned the strategic position on the Pratzen Heights, faking the weakness of his forces and his caution.
 Meanwhile, Napoleon's main force was to be concealed in a dead ground opposite the Heights.
-According to the plan, the French troops would attack and recapture the Pratzen Heights, then from the Heights they would launch a decisive assault to the center of the Allied army, cripple them, and encircle them from the rear.
+According to the plan, the French troops would attack and recapture the Pratzen Heights, then from the Heights, they would launch a decisive assault on the center of the Allied army, cripple them, and encircle them from the rear.

 The massive thrust through the Allied centre was conducted by 16,000 troops of Soult's IV Corps.
 IV Corps' position was cloaked by dense mist during the early stage of the battle; in fact, how long the mist lasted was vital to Napoleon's plan: Soult's troops would become uncovered if the mist dissipated too soon, but if it lingered too long, Napoleon would be unable to determine when the Allied troops had evacuated Pratzen Heights, preventing him from timing his attack properly.

-Meanwhile, to support his weak right flank, Napoleon ordered Davout's III Corps to force march all the way from Vienna and join General Legrand's men, who held the extreme southern flank that would bear the heaviest part of the Allied attack.
+Meanwhile, to support his weak right flank, Napoleon ordered Davout's III Corps to force march from Vienna and join General Legrand's men, who held the extreme southern flank that would bear the heaviest part of the Allied attack.
 Davout's soldiers had 48 hours to march 110 km.
 Their arrival was crucial in determining the success of the French plan.
-Indeed, the arrangement of Napoleon on the right flank was very risky as the French had only minimal troops garrisoning there.
+Indeed, the arrangement of Napoleon on the right flank was precarious as the French had only minimal troops garrisoning there.
 However, Napoleon was able to use such a risky plan because Davout—the commander of III Corps—was one of Napoleon's best marshals, because the right flank's position was protected by a complicated system of streams and lakes, and because the French had already settled upon a secondary line of retreat through Brunn.
 The Imperial Guard and Bernadotte's I Corps were held in reserve while the V Corps under Lannes guarded the northern sector of the battlefield, where the new communication line was located.

 By 1 December 1805, the French troops had been shifted in accordance with the Allied movement southward, as Napoleon expected.